guillermooo/sublime-undocs/source/file_management/file_management.rst

 =======

-The sidebar provides an overview of the active project.
+The sidebar provides an overview of the active project
-Files and folders in the sidebar will be available in `Goto Anything`_ and project-wide actions
+(more on projects later).
-(like project-wide searches).
+Files and folders in the sidebar will be available in `Goto Anything`_ and project-wide actions like, for example, project-wide searches.

 Projects and the sidebar are closely related.
 It's important to note